Yubelo3/NLI-HallucinationDetection/Readme.md

 |I have a job|I am free tonight|0.5826|0.3283|0.0891|
 |I have an easy job|I am free tonight|0.1873|0.7309|0.0819|

 As shown above, the tuned **Flan-T5** is able to generate predictions that are quite close to human intuition.
+You can run `python case_study.py` to confirm the result.

 ## 2.2 NLI for hallucination detection: Method